Search this site

 Measuring Current Shunts

-Current shunts are precision low-resistance devices designed for measurement of very high currents.
-Current shunts generally are designed to produce a 50 mV drop at their rated current level.
-The shunts used in this note are rated to have error less than ± 0.25%.
-You can buy them for less than US $100.
+Current shunts are precision low resistance devices designed for measurement of very high currents.
+Current shunts are generally designed to produce a 50 mV drop at their rated current level.
+The shunts used in this note are rated to have error less than plus-or-minus0.25%.
+They can be purchased for less than US $100.

 Figure 3 – .
 Measured shunts and the shorted-lead test fixture.